 Amateur Astronomers Group

-On Aug 19, 2023 the Amateur Astronomy Group will be hosting a Star party at the Oliver Lee State Park located south of Alamogordo 8:00pm to 10:00pm.
-The planets have left the night sky this month.
-We will have a view of the waxing three day old crescent moon.
+On April 13, 2024 the Amateur Astronomy Group will be hosting a Star party at the Oliver Lee State Park located south of Alamogordo 7:30pm to 9:30pm.
+This will be the last time to see jupiter in the night sky this year.
+We will have a view of the waxing four day old crescent moon.
 We should also get to see several open and globular clusters.
 Entry and memberships are free.
 This area was chosen for the dark skies away from city lights, but still close to Alamogordo.
 This is part of a great Science, Technology, Engineering and Mathematics (STEM) education activity to experience the night sky through telescopes and other equipment.
 Telescopes NOT required.
 Bring your own equipment if you have it!
 Everyone is welcome, especially families and youngsters.
 Please park in the area to the left of the gate unless you have mobility issues or a telescope.

 For information call: 575-437-8284

-On Sep 16, 2023 the Amateur Astronomy Group will be hosting a Star party at the Oliver Lee State Park located south of Alamogordo 7:00pm to 9:00pm.
-Saturn should make an appearance this month.
-We will have a view of the waxing one day old crescent moon.
-We should also get to see several open and globular clusters along with a galaxy or two.
+On May 11, 2024 the Amateur Astronomy Group will be hosting a Star party at the Oliver Lee State Park located south of Alamogordo 8:00pm to 10:00pm.
+The planets have left the night sky this month.
+We will have a view of the waxing two day old crescent moon.
+We should also get to see several open and globular clusters.
 Entry and memberships are free.
 This area was chosen for the dark skies away from city lights, but still close to Alamogordo.
 This is part of a great Science, Technology, Engineering and Mathematics (STEM) education activity to experience the night sky through telescopes and other equipment.
 Telescopes NOT required.
 Bring your own equipment if you have it!
 Everyone is welcome, especially families and youngsters.
 Please park in the area to the left of the gate unless you have mobility issues or a telescope.

 For information call: 575-437-8284

-On Oct 28, 2023 the Amateur Astronomy Group will be hosting a Star party at the Oliver Lee State Park located south of Alamogordo 6:30pm to 8:30pm.
-Full Moon Event!
-Tonight, the sky will be filled with the full moon.
-We should still see Saturn and Jupiter should make an appearance this month.
-We might see a few deep sky objects as well.
+On Aug 17, 2024 the Amateur Astronomy Group will be hosting a Star party at the Oliver Lee State Park located south of Alamogordo 8:00pm to 10:00pm.
+Venus is starting to come into view.
+Will set one hour after the sun.
+We will have a view of the nearly full moon.
+The actual full moon is on sunday.
+We should also get to see several open and globular clusters.
 Entry and memberships are free.
 This area was chosen for the dark skies away from city lights, but still close to Alamogordo.
 This is part of a great Science, Technology, Engineering and Mathematics (STEM) education activity to experience the night sky through telescopes and other equipment.
 Telescopes NOT required.
 Bring your own equipment if you have it!
 Everyone is welcome, especially families and youngsters.
 Please park in the area to the left of the gate unless you have mobility issues or a telescope.

 For information call: 575-437-8284

-NOVEMBER 11 STAR PARTY - Jupitor Returns / LAST STAR PARTY OF YEAR
+NOVEMBER 2 STAR PARTY - Galaxy Season / LAST STAR PARTY OF YEAR

-On Nov 11, 2023 the Amateur Astronomy Group will be hosting a Star party at the Oliver Lee State Park located south of Alamogordo 5:00pm to 7:00pm.
+On Nov 2, 2024 the Amateur Astronomy Group will be hosting a Star party at the Oliver Lee State Park located south of Alamogordo 5:00pm to 7:00pm.
 Our Last event of the year.
-Saturn and Jupiter should be visible.
-Tonight is a New Moon.
+Saturn and Venus should still be visible.
+Tonight is a two day old waxing crescent.
 We should also get to see several open and globular clusters and since it’s galaxy season, we should see several.
 Entry and memberships are free.
 This area was chosen for the dark skies away from city lights, but still close to Alamogordo.
 This is part of a great Science, Technology, Engineering and Mathematics (STEM) education activity to experience the night sky through telescopes and other equipment.
 Telescopes NOT required.
 Bring your own equipment if you have it!
 Everyone is welcome, especially families and youngsters.
 Please park in the area to the left of the gate unless you have mobility issues or a telescope.

 For information call: 575-437-8284